2019 Update: Install Ghost (2.27.0) on Plesk Onyx (17.8.x) or Plesk Obsidian (18.x) vServer with docker

-Today I moved my blog to a new vServer running Ubuntu 18.04 with Plesk Onyx and Docker support (inclusive).
+Today I moved my blog to a new vServer running Ubuntu 18.04 with Plesk Onyx (or Plesk Obsidian) and Docker support (inclusive).

 Last time on that topic I stumbled upon the URL setting, that made my ghost installation pointing on localhost links, which I solved by climbing into the docker container and set things up manually.
 This is not needed anymore, jump to step 3 to see how to setup your URL for your container.

 Step 1 - install docker extension in plesk

 Newer Plesk Onyx does not always support Docker for free.
 You may have to pay for the docker extension, or make sure your Plesk License includes Plesk Power Pack, which includes docker support.